pdyxs/sudoku-puzzles/src/puzzles/whispers-in-the-mist/rules.md

 Unshaded Whispers: Any two orthogonally connected unshaded cells must have a difference of at least 5.

-Kropki: A white dot separates digits which are consecutive.
+Kropki: Digits connected by a white dot are consecutive.
+Not all dots are given.

 Given Digits: White digits are given, but have not been entered into the grid.